Thermal expansion

-Thermal expansion is the tendency of matter to change its shape, area, volume, and density in response to a change in temperature, usually not including phase transitions.
+Thermal expansion is the tendency of matter to increase in length, area, or volume, changing its size and density, in response to an increase in temperature (usually excluding phase transitions).

+In simple words, the change in size of a body due to heating is called thermal expansion.
+Substances usually contract with decreasing temperature (thermal contraction), with rare exceptions within limited temperature ranges (negative thermal expansion).
+The SI unit of thermal expansion is inverse Kelvin (1/K).

 Temperature is a monotonic function of the average molecular kinetic energy of a substance.
+In simple words, temperature is the measure of kinetic energy of a body or the measure of hotness or coldness of a body.
+As energy in particles increases, they start moving faster and faster, weakening the intermolecular forces between them and therefore expanding the substance.

 When a substance is heated, molecules begin to vibrate and move more, usually creating more distance between themselves.
-Substances which contract with increasing temperature are unusual, and only occur within limited temperature ranges (see examples below).

 The relative expansion (also called strain) divided by the change in temperature is called the material's coefficient of linear thermal expansion and generally varies with temperature.
-As energy in particles increases, they start moving faster and faster, weakening the intermolecular forces between them and therefore expanding the substance.

-Overview

-Predicting expansion
+Prediction

 If an equation of state is available, it can be used to predict the values of the thermal expansion at all the required temperatures and pressures, along with many other state functions.